ahmed-safari/taamous_guard/README.md

-# Taamous: The Guardian WhatsApp Bot 🏰🤖
+# Taamous: The Guardian WhatsApp Bot 🏰🤖 BigBoos

 Welcome to **Taamous: The Guardian**! 🌟 Dive into a mystic quest where Taamous, the guardian, protects the secrets of the King’s chambers in a realm woven with cryptographic riddles and enigmatic passphrases.
 Powering this adventure is the fusion of OpenAI's API and the dynamic `@open-wa/wa-automate` library.